RealAlexOfori/HTMLandCSS/week_02/day_3/03_testing_lab/pub/testing_lab.md

   - Create a `Food` class, that has a `name`, `price` and `rejuvenation_level`.
 Each time a `Customer` buys `Food`, their `drunkenness` should go down by the `rejuvenation_level`
   - Pub can have a `stock` (maybe a Dictionary?) to keep track the amount of `drinks` available (Hard!
 Might need to change the drinks List to a drinks Dictionary)
   - Pub can have a `stock_value` method to check the total value of its `drinks`
+  - Pub can have a `drink_names` method that returns a list of the names of every drink the pub holds. **Hint:** This could be solved with list comprehension, but a conditional for loop would do it too!
+  - Pub can have an `drinks_customer_can_afford` function which takes in a customer and returns a list of the drinks they can afford. **Hint:** This could be solved with list comprehension, but a conditional for loop would do it too!
   - Perhaps `Customer`s can be served in groups, not just individually.
-But the whole group should get denied service if one of the parties has too much `drunkenness`. **Hint:** This could be solved with list comprehension, but a conditional for loop would do it too!
+But the whole group should get denied service if one of the parties has too much `drunkenness`.
+Feel free to assume that each customer will order the drink that corresponds to their index position i.e. customers[0] will get served drinks[0]. **Hint:** You probably want more than one method.
+This could be solved with list comprehension, but a conditional for loop would do it too!

 ### Files and Directories